FAQs

 What does my child need to enroll?

-All children must be toilet trained.
+All children must be toilet trained (this does not include the 2 year old program).
 The documents required are the Official State-issued Birth Certificate and a School Entrance Health Form with immunization records.

 Who makes up the student body?